Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Experiments

 \subsubsection{FID}

-Fréchet Inception Distance (FID) \cite{heusel2017gans} is a commonly used \cite{park2019semantic, wang2018video} performance metric for measuring visual fidelity.
+Frechet Inception Distance (FID) \cite{heusel2017gans} is a commonly used \cite{park2019semantic, wang2018video} performance metric for measuring visual fidelity.
 In summary, a deep neural network is employed to extract features of all images in a dataset.
-Then, the covariance and mean of features obtained from synthesized and real images are compared to get a score.
+Then, the covariance and mean of features obtained from synthesized and real datasets are compared to generate a score.
 We do not have any real-data corresponding to our virtual 3D scene, but FID can still be used with unpaired data.
-As such, two different real-world datasets \cite{cordts2016cityscapes,zhou2017scene} were utilized as the ground truth.
-The synthesized images were then compared with FID scores.
+As such, three different real-world datasets \cite{cordts2016cityscapes,geiger2013vision, zhou2017scene} were utilized as the ground truth.

+An InceptionV3 \cite{szegedy2016rethinking} model that was trained on ImageNet \cite{deng2009imagenet} was employed as the feature extractor.
+After features were extracted from the synthesized images and from real-world images from Cityscapes \cite{cordts2016cityscapes}, KITTI \cite{geiger2013vision}, and ADE20K \cite{zhou2017scene}, the FID is calculated as follows:

+where $\mu_{1}, \mu_{2}$ are the means of features, and $C_{1},C_{2}$ are the covariances obtained from datasets $1$ and $2$ respectively, where the first dataset consists of real images and the second synthesized images.
+The smaller the distance $d^{2}$, the more similar are the two datasets.
+In other words, a small FID indicates that fake data is similar to real-world data.

+The synthesized images were then compared against each other using FID scores as shown in Table \ref{table:FID}. $\mu_{1}$ and $C_{1}$ were obtained from the real datasets and do not change in a column, whereas $\mu_{2}$ and $C_{2}$ were obtained from synthesized images and vary with each row.
 A lower FID indicates high visual fidelity.

-We used two datasets for FID calculations: Cityscape \cite{cordts2016cityscapes} and ADE20K \cite{zhou2017scene}.
-Details of network architectures, semantic retention, and FID networks are given in Appendix \ref{sec:appC}.